 This course covers 16 hours of first-hand experiences and findings within organizations engaged in criminal activities supported by human trafficking.
 Human trafficking, smuggling, prostitution and modern-day slavery is in the United States and prospering with very little resistance.
 Every student will understand the immigration process and how it is being fraudulently abused.
 Students will be able to identify possible fronts located in their prospective areas of operation and will learn interviewing techniques and questions needed to identify, investigate, infiltrate and convict these organizations.

 This course will focus on providing law enforcement officers with the training needed for investigators to conduct court preferred interviewing and interrogation techniques.
 This course will teach methods to conduct non-verbal and behavioral analysis as well as verbal indicators that denote truth or deception.
+This is an entry level course designed for officers with little to no experience in the subject.

 This course is designed to complement and enhance the NCTC Behavioral Analysis/Interrogation training initiative.
 This course relies on participant interaction with peers and role-players to simulate the techniques and practices presented by the instructor.
 Students will be critiqued and analyzed through video-taped role-playing scenarios.